-At Harvard, Grad Students Form A Picket Line Over Wages, Healthcare and Protections
+At Harvard, Grad Students Form A Picket Line Over Wages, Health Care And Protections

 Graduate students at Harvard University began an indefinite strike Tuesday after a deadline to fulfill contract demands such as pay equity and health insurance were not met by administrators.